la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

 'In one sentence, please describe what your organization does': >- Make it in LA connects and celebrates the entrepreneurial ecosystem for making things in LA.
-'In one to three sentences, please describe your proposal.': >- Everyone knows LA is a center for design, culture, and tech -- but did you know it’s also the largest manufacturing hub in the country?
-Preliminary results of a forthcoming study have found that LA manufacturing opportunities are growing, but companies need help connecting to LA’s complex supplier network, accessing capital, and navigating government.
-Make it in LA is piloting an effort to help startups and growing companies connect and succeed in the design and manufacturing ecosystem of LA.
 Where will you be working?:
   - Central LA
   - East LA